ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 I would like a second frame on my layout but first I'll close the format frame pane.
 I will insert a new map frame.

+I will create a new map to create an overview map we can use as a second map on the layout.
+I need to use the ribbon to add a new map.
+Let's rename th